dicebear/dicebear/apps/docs/pages/styles/waves/index.md

 ---
 title: Waves – Avatar Style
 description: >
-  Create Waves avatars with the DiceBear avatar library.
-Generate unique profile pictures using our free avatar API or JavaScript avatar library.
+  Free abstract avatar generator that layers rippling wave bands in shades of one color.
+Create Waves avatars with the DiceBear avatar API or JavaScript library.
 outline: [2, 3]
 ---